Juliare1106/SiiGroupTest/README.md

 # TestSiiGroup
-This is my test project for Java Developer position
+This is my technical test project for Java Developer position